HenryLoenwind/enderio-wiki/Ender-Leggings.md

 They can be enchanted with any Leggings Enchantments (Vanilla or Modded).

+When they are powered, they have extra Armor and Armor Toughness:

+* Not Powered: + 7 Armor and + 3 Armor Toughness
+* Powered: + 8 Armor and + 4 Armor Toughness

 ## Dark Steel Upgrades:
 * Apiarist's Pants (Forestry Integration)
   - Protection against bees